Jump to navigation links Jump to main content Jump to footer links

 Price

 As with any high-tech device, price is a factor to consider.
-As it stands now, QLED TVs have the advantage in price when it comes to mainstream TVs larger than 65 inches.
-Still, it’s worth noting that as more competitors enter the market with OLED TV offerings, the price difference between the rival technologies is sure to even out.
+Currently, QLED TVs have the advantage in price when it comes to mainstream TVs larger than 65 inches.
+For instance, a 77-inch OLED is likely to be pricier than a 75-inch QLED TV.
+Still, it’s worth noting that as more competitors enter the market with OLED TV offerings, the price difference between the rival technologies may start to even out.

-Plus, with Rent-A-Center, you can get the QLED or OLED TV you really want at an upfront price you can afford!
+Plus, with Rent-A-Center, you can get the QLED or OLED TV you really want at an upfront price and flexible options!

 QLED vs. OLED Comparison Chart